bitcoin-dot-org/Bitcoin.org/_includes/devdoc/example_testing.md

 {% autocrossref %}

-Start `bitcoind` in regtest mode to create a private block chain.
+Start `bitcoind` in regtest mode to create a private blockchain.

 {% endautocrossref %}